-Jyotsna G. Singh researches and teaches early modern literature and culture, colonial history, travel writing, postcolonial theory, and gender and race studies, often exploring the intersections of these different fields.
-Her published work includes The Weyward Sisters: Shakespeare and Feminist Politics (Blackwell), co-authored with Dympna Callaghan and Lorraine Helms; Colonial Narratives/Cultural Dialogues: ‘Discovery’ of India in the Language of Colonialism (Routledge); and Travel Knowledge: European ‘Discoveries’ in the Early Modern Period (Palgrave), co-edited with Ivo Kamps.
-She has written extensively on early modern drama and culture, with an emphasis on Shakespeare; cross-cultural performances/appropriations of Shakespeare, early modern travel narratives, history of race and gender, and colonialism, among others.
+Jyotsna G. Singh teaches and researches early modern literature and culture, colonial history, travel writing, postcolonial theory, early modern histories of Islam, and gender and race studies, often exploring the intersections of these different fields.
+Her published work includes numerous articles, book chapters, and works such as the following: The Weyward Sisters: Shakespeare and Feminist Politics (Blackwell), (co-authored); Colonial Narratives/Cultural Dialogues: ‘Discovery’ of India in the Language of Colonialism (Routledge); and Travel Knowledge: European ‘Discoveries’ in the Early Modern Period (Palgrave), (co-ed.
+Ivo Kamps, and A Companion to the Global Renaissance: English Literature and Culture in the Era of Expansion, 1559–1660 (Blackwell).
+She also has a forthcoming collection, The Postcolonial World (co-ed, David D. Kim), Routledge - May 2015.

 Jyotsna Singh’s interests in global cultures have led her to organize two major international conferences at the MSU campus: Globalization and Visual Culture (2005) and Rumi in the Twenty-first Century (2007).

-ENG 210 Introduction to the Study of English
+ENG210: Introduction to the Study of English

-ENG 310A Literature in English to 1660
+ENG310A: Literature in English to 1660

-ENG 426B Comparative Drama: Renaissance and Baroque
+ENG426B: Comparative Drama: Renaissance and Baroque

-ENG 455 Renaissance Literature and Drama
+ENG455: Renaissance Literature and Drama

-ENG 492H Studies in Period and Genre
+ENG492H: Studies in Period and Genre

-ENG 871 Introduction to Critical Methodology and Research
+ENG871: Introduction to Critical Methodology and Research

-AL 892 Seminar in Arts and Letters
+AL892: Seminar in Arts and Letters